Begin your journey to snowsports independence!

 If you want to drive instead of riding the bus, respond accordingly on your evite or contact the office before the reservation deadline.
 We’ll have a discounted lift ticket waiting for you at the Blizzard Table inside the chalet.
 We can charge this to your credit card on file or you can pay by cash/check when you arrive at the Blizzard Table.

 Blizzard Weekly Trip Cancellation

 Our season of course depends on the weather!
 Blizzard reserves the right to make cancellation decisions in the best interest of our members.
+See our cancellation policy for details.
 Cancellations are usually posted on our website and voicemail system by noon on Fridays.
 If weather conditions are changing rapidly, cancellation decisions may be made as late as the morning of the trip.
 Check the website or call the office if you’re ever in doubt!

-One of the best things about Blizzard is that you always progress at your own pace and at your own skill level!
+One of the best things about Blizzard is that you always progress at your own pace in lessons at your own skill level!

 Your Blizzard instructors will evaluate your progress during every lesson you attend.
 When you’ve mastered the skills at your current Color Level, you will get a “Testing Slip.”
-Take your Testing Slip to the next scheduled Testing Session (typically at 2:00pm each week) to be evaluated by a Blizzard Examiner.
-If you’re ready, you pass right into the next Color Level!
+Take your Testing Slip to the next scheduled Testing Session to be evaluated by a Blizzard Tester.
+If you’re ready, you’ll pass to the next Color Level!

 Some members pass through two or three Color Levels in one season; other members build mastery in just one Color Level each season.
 At Blizzard, your instruction is always at your skill level and at your pace.
 You’re in control!

 When you pass into a new Color Level, you receive a matching zipper pull!
 Put it on your coat to show your progress!